neilenns/mobiflight-docs/content/devices/button-switch/configuring-input/index.md

 weight: 30
 ---

 Switches and buttons are typically mapped to simulator variables that expect either `0` (for off) or `1` (for on).
-The following steps demonstrate how to configure a two position switch to control the parking brake in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.
+The following steps demonstrate how to configure a Two-position switch to control the parking brake in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

 > [!TIP]
 > The steps for using a switch or button with X-Plane are similar.
 Use the **X-Plane DataRef** type when configuring the **Sim Variable** tab.